AxonIQ/reference-guide/axon-framework/tuning/event-processing.md

 ## Increasing and decreasing segment counts <a id="increasing-and-decreasing-segment-counts"></a>

-Tracking Event Processors that handle events in multiple threads use segments to separate the events in the stream across these threads in a reliable way.
+Streaming Event Processors that handle events in multiple threads use segments to separate the events in the stream across these threads in a reliable way.
 However, especially when these threads are spread across multiple instances of a component, and the number of instances changes, it may be useful to scale the number of segments accordingly.

 To this end, Axon Framework provides a [split and merge API](../events/event-processors/streaming.md#splitting-and-merging-segments).
-This API can be utilized directly via a client configuration or through Axon Server, where the latter takes required coordination into account.
+This API can be utilized directly via a client configuration, through Axon Server, or [AxonIQ Console](https://www.axoniq.io/products/axoniq-console), where the latter two takes required coordination into account.

 ### Segment tuning through Axon Framework <a id="segment-tuning-through-axon-framework"></a>